oroinc/crm-application/README.md

 # OroCRM Application

-This is an example of fully functional [OroCRM][1] application which can be used as is or customized to meet your business needs.
+This is an example of a fully functional [OroCRM][1] application which can be used as is or customized to meet your business needs.

 ## System Requirements

-Before starting installation process, please prepare infrastructure environment based on [system requirements][2].
+Before starting the installation process, please prepare infrastructure environment based on the [system requirements][2].

 ## Installation